jaypatel815/Abstract-Factory-Design-Pattern/README.md

 # Abstract-Factory-Design-Pattern
-This is an Abstract Factory Design Pattern for Computer Factory.
+This is a program that implements the Abstract Factory Design Pattern for the Computer Store.